athertahir/deep-learning-time-series-forecasting/chapter_16/Lab14.md

 Four examples include:

-ˆ Forecast hourly consumption for the next day.
+- Forecast hourly consumption for the next day.

-ˆ Forecast daily consumption for the next week.
+- Forecast daily consumption for the next week.

-ˆ Forecast daily consumption for the next month.
+- Forecast daily consumption for the next month.

-ˆ Forecast monthly consumption for the next year.
+- Forecast monthly consumption for the next year.

     Generally, these types of forecasting problems are referred to as multi-step forecasting.
     Models that make use of all of the variables might be referred to as a multivariate multi-step